Yerren/Scorefarmsonne/README.md

 # The Plan:
 1. Find and clean images of the base game (for now) tiles.
 2. Add matching segmentation maps to the tile images.
+3. Tag each edge of each tile to indicate what regions they're connected to.
-3. Create a Blender scene to generate synthetic training data.
+4. Create a Blender scene to generate synthetic training data.
-4. Train models.
+5. Train models.
     * One-pass image segmentation.
     * One-pass tile classification.
     * Multi-pass tile classification (first approximate the locations of each tile, and then pass these to a second model for classification).